-The Madison Biblical Archaeology Society is celebrating 50 years of biblical archaeology activities.
+The Madison Biblical Archaeology Society in 2017 celebrated 50 years of biblical archaeology activities.
 MBAS was begun in 1967 by Professor Menahem Mansoor, the founder and chairman of the University of Wisconsin Department of Hebrew and Semitic Studies.
 Professor Mansoor passed away on October 21, 2001 at the age of 90, after a distinguished career.

 MBAS lecturers have included some of the most well-known figures in Biblical Archaeology and Bible scholarship, such as:

 Yohanon Aharoni, Mordecai Aviam, Gabriel Barkay, Oded Borowski, Robert Bull, Mark Chavalas, Sidnie White Crawford, William Dever, Douglas Esse, Peter Flint, David Noel Freedman, Michael Fuller, Dennis Groh, Menahem Haran, James Hoffmeier, Kathleen Kenyon, Moshe Kochavi, Oysten LaBianca, Stanislao Loffreda, Jodi Magness, John McRay, Alan Millard, Dennis Pardee, Avner Raban, Anson Rainey, Walter Rast, Leen Ritmeyer, James Sauer, Joe Seger, Yigael Shiloh, Susan Stephens, Ephraim Stern, Emanuel Tov, John Trever, Eugene Ulrich, David Ussishkin, James Vanderkam, Geoffrey Wigoder, Donald Wimmer, Michael Wise, Donald Wiseman, Sam Wolff, Bryant Wood, Yigael Yadin and Edwin Yamauchi.